kanbantool/scripts/kanbanira/README.md

   ![preview6](preview6.png)

-All options in board description should look like as:
+All attributes in board description should look like this:

 ![preview3](preview3.png)

 # More information
-This script is based on Kanbanira extension for Chrome browser and usage is very similar but initialization is different, but you can see how work Kanbanira extension in demonstration video:
+This script is based on Kanbanira extension for Chrome browser and usage is very similar but initialization is different.
+You can see how work Kanbanira extension in demonstration video:

 [![Youtube](http://img.youtube.com/vi/oC8hdKmYbto/0.jpg)](http://www.youtube.com/watch?v=oC8hdKmYbto)